A spacious and convenient apartment featuring: one bedroom + study ...

 - Moving out

-To give notice to vacate simply send a email specifying your vacate date to: firstname.lastname@example.org
+All notice must be given in writing, to give notice to vacate simply send a email specifying your vacate date to: firstname.lastname@example.org.

 - Bond refund